swiftlang/swiftly/DESIGN.md

    – env
 ```

 Instead of downloading tarballs containing the toolchains and storing them directly in `~/.local/share/swiftly/toolchains`, we instead install Swift toolchains to `~/Library/Developer/Toolchains` via the `.pkg` files provided for download at swift.org.
-To select a toolchain for use, we update the symlinks at `~/Library/Application Support/swiftly/bin` to point to the desired toolchain in `~/Library/Developer/Toolchains`.
-In the env file, we’ll contain a line that looks like `export PATH="$HOME/Library/Application Support/swiftly:$PATH"`, so the version of swift being used will automatically always be from the active toolchain. `config.json` will contain version information about the selected toolchain as well as its actual location on disk.
+In the env file, we’ll add a line that looks like `export PATH="$HOME/Library/Application Support/swiftly:$PATH"`, so that swiftly can proxy toolchain commands to the requested toolchain, or default. `config.json` will contain version information about the selected toolchain as well as its actual location on disk.

 This scheme works for ensuring the version of Swift used on the command line can be controlled, but it doesn’t affect the active toolchain used by Xcode, which uses its own mechanisms for that.
 Xcode, if it is installed, can find the toolchains installed by swiftly.